sovr610/JSPY_ParkerEngine/README.md

 ## Run javascript with python on the terminal

 JSPY is mainly built for windows, but since written in .net Core will be workable on macOS and Linux.
-The proper way to use JSPY is to run javascript either on a command line or through a javaScript file and same for python.
+The proper way to use JSPY is to run javascript either on the console application or through a javaScript file and same for python.
 For windows it has the command prompt integrated so you can perform simple shell commands like "dir" or "mkdir".
+I consider this program as of 8/16/2019 a Beta and not fully done so there might seem like features are missing, or things could be done a little better, don't worry I am working on it.

 ## How to run?